thebitrebels/git-tresor/README.md

 npm i
 npm link # After this you can test it by simply running 'git-tresor'
 ```

+For a local installation you run `npm i git-tresor --save-dev` from your npm-folder.

+### Requirements

+`git-tresor` runs on systems that support `npm`/`node`.
+If you have issues with your local environment let us know!

+### Initialization

 To initialize a new repository you should start by setting up git: